varxnnn/sftp/README.md

 END_SCRIPT
 ```
 This will MIRROR the contents of the local `build` folder to the **TARGET** specified in the `.env` file.
+**MAKE SURE THAT THE TARGET FOLDER INSIDE THE CONTAINER AND THE HOST DIRECTORY YOU'LL MOUNT TO THAT TARGET DIRECTORY HAVE ADEQUATE ACCESS PERMISSIONS.**